ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.12 01/22/2021 =
+* TWEAK: Allow `_` and `-` in anchors.
+* TWEAK: Minor CSS tweaks that prevent theme from breaking the layout.
+* TWEAK: Minor tweak to class initialization.
+* TWEAK: Do not display the view toggle if JavaScript is broken on the site.
+* TWEAK: Add the ability to enable displaying of displaying debug information on the page.
+* BUG: Check for array and keys before accessing values.
+* BUG: Check for array key be fore access.
+* BUG: Remove reserved characters when generating in-page anchor IDs.
+* DEV: Remove unnecessary vendor library files.
+* DEV: Deal with phpStorm showing a warning about path not found when including files.

 = 2.0.11 05/01/2020 =
 * COMPATIBILITY: Add support for the Uncode theme.
 * COMPATIBILITY: Do not run on WooCommerce pages.